marshki/add_subtract_practice/README.md

 Python 3.4.3 text-based program for practicing addition and subtraction "snap facts".

-This project is an ongoing one(07.27.16).
+This project is an ongoing one (08.02.16).

 ## Usage

 Program can be run directly from a shell with:
 `python3 add-subtract.py`

 ##Todo:

-- [] Build subtract function.
+- [ ] Build subtract function.
-- [] Build menu function.
+- [ ] Build menu function.
-- [] Integrate time out function for answers that take too long.
+- [ ] Integrate time out function for answers that take too long.
-- [] Complete program.
+- [ ] Complete program.
-- [] Clean up code, esp. using functions for repeating features.
+- [ ] Clean up code, esp. using functions for repeating features.

 ## History